morfious902002/impala-spark-jdbc-kerberos/README.md

 Since, impala jdbc drivers are not in public repos you will have to download them to your local repo and configure it.

+The two arguments are URL for impala connection and tableName.